mwongess/mwongess/README.md

 👩‍💻 I enjoy contributing to Open Source Projects and am really enthusiastic about learning technology.
 📝 I love reading books on personal development and tech literacy.

+In __2022__ my favourite language is __Typescript__ and im looking foward to exploiting my full potential in javascript and build great projects.My all time __Dream__ has been to become a __Full Stack Javascript Developer__ though im still learning other languages and technologies.
 <center>
   <table>
   <tr>